neondatabase/website/content/docs/introduction/regions.md

 <Admonition type="note" title="About the Neon on Azure Beta">
 The Neon on Azure Beta is limited to the Azure East US 2 region and may not be suitable for business-critical projects.
 As a Beta release, there may be occasional updates that require downtime.

-During this Beta period, lasting until **November 30, 2024**:
+During this Beta period:

 - Anyone can create a Neon project in the Azure region.
 - Neon [Free Plan usage allowances](https://neon.tech/docs/introduction/plans#free-plan) apply.
 There is no difference from Free Plan accounts created on AWS.
 - If you are a Neon Launch, Scale, or Business plan user, compute and storage usage in Azure-hosted projects is not counted toward your [Neon plan allowances](/docs/introduction/plans).
 However, project allowances still apply and [extra project units](/docs/introduction/extra-usage) are still billed for.
 - [Support](/docs/introduction/support) is available for Neon projects on Azure, but SLAs for Business plan users are not yet supported.

 To stay up to date with the latest information about Neon on Azure, please [sign up here](tbd).
-Additionally, Neon will soon be available as a native integration from the Azure Marketplace.
-If you would like to participate in the public preview, please join the [Neon on Azure Public Preview Waitlist](tbd).
+Additionally, Neon will soon be available from the Azure Marketplace.
+If you would like to participate in the public preview, please join the [Neon on Azure Public Preview Waitlist](https://neon.tech/neon-on-azure).
 </Admonition>

 ## Request a region